 Naruto looked around the room.
 "I still see them.
 What do you think they are?"

 The Hokage sat down again, perturbed.
-He was confident that the boy wasn't lying; it was unlike Naruto to lie, and the only motive he could have had was, again, some kind of absurdist prank.
+He was confident that the boy wasn't lying; it was unlike Naruto to lie, and the only motive he could have had was, again, some kind of prank.
 Which, of course, was like Naruto, but his pranks usually involved fewer claims to see networks of lines on everything and more ludicrously oversized graffiti and strategically placed paint traps.
-And if the boy was, in fact, seeing something no one else could, and it wasn't a genjutsu—and it was an accomplished genjutsu master indeed that could create one that would resist even his first attempt at dispelling it—then it was, by simple common sense, likely to be related to the fox.
+And if the boy was, in fact, seeing something no one else could, and it wasn't a genjutsu — and it was an accomplished genjutsu master indeed who could create one that would resist even his first attempt at dispelling it — then it was, by simple common sense, likely to be related to the fox.
 But jinchuuriki were not unheard of, and while it would hardly be in the interest of any village to release detailed information on their jinchuurikis' abilities, Ibiki and Jiraiya's most excellent intelligence networks would have picked up any hint of a rumor of a dojutsu component to the powers of any jinchuuriki.
-Was the fox—or Minato's seal—different somehow?
+Was the fox — or Minato's seal — different somehow?

 His train of thought was interrupted by Naruto waving his good arm at him.
-"Ne, ojiisan, what do you think they are?
+"Hey, ojiisan, what do you think they are?
 You went all quiet!"

 The Sandaime smiled at Naruto.
 "I was just thinking.
 I don't know what they are, but if you see anything else that seems related to the lines, let me know."